Key Highlights

 When evaluating platforms, look for built-in security features like PCI compliance, SSL certificates, and fraud detection.
 PCI compliance is mandatory if you plan to process credit card payments, as it ensures you are following industry standards for securing cardholder information.

 A modern eCommerce platform should handle the complexities of payment processing security for you.
 This means you don't need extensive technical expertise to keep your transactions safe.
 Expect features like two-factor authentication, regular security updates, and data encryption to be standard.
-This peace of mind is one of the biggest advantages of choosing a reputable, fully-hosted platform.

 6. Analyze Integration Capabilities with Existing Business Tools